 You will need detailed plans of the premises, the requirements for which are set out in statute.
 The plans need to identify alcohol stores, fire alarms and control systems and CCTV cameras etc.

-Pro-Leagle do not provide premises plans and they will need to sourced from an appropriate, third-party provider at additional cost.
+Premises plans are not included in our fee and they will need to sourced from an appropriate, third-party provider at additional cost.
+If, however, you already have a to-scale plan we can adapt this for you.

 You will need to advertise your Premises Licence application both at the premises and in the local press.
 We can supply advertising text with appropriate instructions.